“The Pilates Method teaches you to be in control of your body, not at its mercy” - Joseph Pilates

-How Ballantyne Studio works.
+How Ballantyne Studio Marple works.

-1. Join the Studio
+• 1.
+Join the Studio

-By joining the studio, you’ll be notified about Beginners Courses and Introduction to Reformer Classes so that you can start your Reformer Pilates journey.
+By joining the studio, you’ll be notified about Beginners Courses and Introduction to Reformer Classes so that you can start your Reformer journey.

-2. Book onto a Beginners Course/Intro to Reformer Class
+• 2.
+Book onto a Class

 At Ballantyne Studio, we prioritise safety, form and technique so that you can achieve the results, the benefits and make the most out of your sessions.
-And remember, Beginner ≠ easy, you will still be getting a workout in.

-3. Join a regular class
+• 3.
+Join our regular classes

 In the interests of your health and safety, you will need to do at least three Tone or Tone & Stretch classes prior to booking onto a Sculpt, Booty or Cardio class.